 "I served in the United States Navy from 2007-2011.
 It was during that time that I developed an acute passion for physical fitness.
 As my knowledge grew, I found myself helping fellow shipmates.
 Upon getting an honorable discharge out of the service, my predisposition to become a personal trainer was top priority.
 I received my certification from the National Academy of Sports Medicine.
 I am now at UT in a strong pursuit of a bachelor's degree in exercise science emphasizing athletic training.
 I am confident I have the capability to train and get anyone to their specific goals with a constantly expanding, diversified knowledge of training techniques.
 I look forward to meeting you and am excited to guide you into your pursuit of excellence."

-Aerobics and Fitness Association of America (AFAA) Certified Personal Trainer
+American and Fitness Association of American (AFAA) Personal Trainer